 - Record data about individual trees or load volumes into tally books or hand-held collection terminals.

-Qualities of a Log Grader or Scaler
+What Every Log Grader or Scaler Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.